mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

-Now, expression.Type is not System.Type rather its LinqExtender.TypeReference, the Name returns either the original typename or the name that user specifies on top of the class through LinqExtender.NameAttribute , let's for example take the following class:
+Now, expression.Type is not System.Type rather its LinqExtender.TypeReference, the Name returns either the original typename or the name that user specifies on top of the class through LinqExtender.NameAttribute, let's for example take the following class:

 	[Name("flickr.photos.search")]
 	public class Photo